SKIP TO CONTENT

 The Buyer Has Changed

+This means the majority of the selling process happens in places your sales team cannot see and your analytics cannot track.
 The buyer's colleague mentioned your product in a team meeting.
-They read a Reddit thread.
-They asked in a private Slack group.
+The buyer read a Reddit thread comparing you to two competitors.
+The buyer asked in a private Slack group whether anyone had experience with your onboarding process and got three replies, two positive and one cautionary.
 None of this will ever appear in your CRM.
-The "source" field will say "direct" or "organic search" because the buyer typed your URL after deciding to check you out.
+The "source" field will say "direct" or "organic search" because the buyer typed your URL into their browser after deciding to check you out.

 THE INVISIBLE BUYING JOURNEY